Last updated on July 2nd, 2024

 Risks of asbestos

 Asbestos in good condition doesn’t pose any immediate health risks.
-The danger comes when it’s broken down or disturbed, releasing asbestos dust into the air that can be inhaled.
+The danger comes when asbestos breaks down and releases asbestos dust into the air that can be inhaled.

 The three most common health conditions caused by asbestos exposure are: